-As cited in the 2019 Grey County Official Plan, the Town of The Blue Mountains is projected to grow by approximately 2,075 full-time residents by 2038, and with the unanticipated influx of new full-time residents, seasonal residents and visitors as seen through the cultural and lifestyle shift during the COVID-19 Pandemic, it is imperative to understand where the Town is as a community and plan for the future level of services that are necessary to support the aging population, as well as creating a more diversified and innovative community within the Town's key economic sectors.
+As cited in the 2019 Grey County Official Plan, the Town of The Blue Mountains is projected to grow by approximately 2,075 full-time residents by 2038.
+In addition to full-time residents, the Town is also home to approximately 6,000 non-permanent residents annually.
+Combined with the unanticipated influx of new full-time residents, seasonal residents and visitors as seen through the cultural and lifestyle shift during the COVID-19 Pandemic, it is imperative to understand where the Town is as a community and plan for the future level of services that are necessary to support the aging population, as well as creating a more diversified and innovative community within the Town's key economic sectors.